robertwtucker/kafka2scaler/README.md

    }
    ```

+   The version numbers might have changed by the time you are reading this, so just use whatever is current.
 Save and close the file.

-3. Create a new sub-directory under the `${project-root-dir}/src/main/resources` directory named `camel`.
+1. Create a new sub-directory under the `${project-root-dir}/src/main/resources` directory named `camel`.

-4. Create a file named `routes.xml` in the `${project-root-dir}/src/main/resources/camel` directory and open it for editing.
+1. Create a file named `routes.xml` in the `${project-root-dir}/src/main/resources/camel` directory and open it for editing.

-5. Copy and paste the route definition that follows into the editor:
+1. Copy and paste the route definition that follows into the editor:

    ```
    <routes xmlns="http://camel.apache.org/schema/spring">